 Don’t go off a paint chip sample

-Many people select a paint color soley on what the paint chip sample looks like, only to be unhappy when they finish painting their room.
+Many people select a paint color solely on what the paint chip sample looks like, only to be unhappy when they finish painting their room.

-Rather than use a paint chip sample, select a sample size of paint and paint 12×12 sample size on a white poster board, leaving a 2 inch border of white showing.
+Rather than use a paint chip sample, select a sample size of paint and paint 12×12 square on a white poster board, leaving a 2 inch border of white showing.

 You don’t want to paint your sample on your current walls, as they are most likely not a true white and the undertones of your old paint color will not reflect the new color’s true hue.